-The following selection of statements express, in their own words, their various issues, anxieties and concerns our members had regarding Brexit before we had left the EU.
+The following selection of statements express, in their own words, the various issues, anxieties and concerns our members had regarding Brexit before we had left the EU.
 We will be revisiting their stories in the coming months to find out the reality of Brexit for them.

 As pensioners living in Spain, we will be forced to return to UK if our healthcare is not funded and we will suffer and cost UK more if we live in UK.

 Losing my European citizenship and free movement of goods between UK and my home in Spain will severely impact on my quality of life.

 My partner teaches in an international school.
 This is almost totally dependent on being able to recruit staff from the UK and may be unable to do so should there no longer be the same rights in terms of residing, working, pensions and healthcare that currently exist.
 Therefore, the future of the school and, hence, his livelihood are at grave risk.

 Concerns of healthcare being withdrawn for pensioners and also possible removal of EHIC card which would prevent us from travelling around Europe.

 We are pensioners and permanent residents who want to stay in a Union that respects human rights.

 I am terrified at the prospect that I may be trapped in a country from which I can no longer afford to emigrate to warmer climes for my remaining years.